 Many people know I love thrift stores and solar lights.
 Put them together and I can create some great things for my yard.
 Do you have an old chandelier you don’t know what to do with?
-I picked up a few from thrift stores, Facebook Marketplace, and Nextdoor.com, and I’ll show you How To Make A Solar Chandelier
+I picked up a few from thrift stores, Facebook Marketplace, and Nextdoor.com, and I’ll show you How To Make An Outdoor Solar Chandelier

 Here’s the first chandelier.
 I started by removing the light bulbs and the glass fixture pieces.